akhiljalan/akhiljalan.github.io/_pages/cv.md

 Education
 ======
 * B.A. in Applied Mathematics (Highest Honors), UC Berkeley, May 2019. *Thesis: The Structure of the Sandpile Group*. *Advisor: Nikhil Srivastava*.
 * Ph.D in Computer Science, UT Austin.
-In Progress.
+In Progress (Aug 2020-Present).

 Publications
 ======